 MBChB, FRACS, MD

-Simon is a specialist knee surgeon from Auckland, New Zealand.
-After orthopaedic surgical training in New Zealand he went on to work in the USA, completing a Sports Medicine fellowship at Stanford University and an Arthroplasty fellowship at the Mayo Clinic.
-While at Stanford, he served as Team Physician at the Stanford Sports Medicine Clinic, providing orthopaedic care to the San Francisco 49ers NFL team and Stanford College Football team, and was an attending physician at the Rose Bowl.
+While at Stanford, he served as Team Physician at Stanford Sports Medicine Clinic, and provided orthopaedic care to elite athletes, including the San Francisco 49ers NFL team and the Stanford College Football team, and was an attending physician at the Rose Bowl Final.